hashicorp/consul/README.md

 * **Service Mesh** - Consul Service Mesh enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.
-Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections utilizing Transparent Proxy.
+Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections with Transparent Proxy.

 * **Service Discovery** - Consul makes it simple for services to register themselves and to discover other services via a DNS or HTTP interface.